Averaged Deep Denoisers for Image Regularization: Introduction

 \section{Introduction}

-The problem of recovering a ground-truth image $\x_0 \in \Re^n$ from incomplete or corrupted measurements $\y \in \Re^m$ comes up in applications such as deblurring, superresolution, inpainting, demosaicking, despeckling, MRI and tomography \cite{ribes2008linear, engl1996regularization,dong2011image}.
-The standard optimization framework for such problems involves a loss function $f: \Re^n \to \Re$ derived from the measurement process, and a regularizer $g: \Re^n \to \Re \cup \{\infty\}$ that incorporates prior knowledge about the ground-truth.
-That is, the reconstruction is performed by solving the optimization problem
+The problem of recovering an unknown image from incomplete, corrupted measurements comes up in applications such as deblurring, superresolution, inpainting, demosaicking, despeckling, MRI, and tomography \cite{ribes2008linear, engl1996regularization,dong2011image}.
+The standard optimization framework for such problems involves a loss function $f: \Re^n \to \Re$ derived from the measurement process and a regularizer $g: \Re^n \to \Re \cup \{\infty\}$ incorporating prior knowledge about the ground truth.
+The reconstruction is performed by solving the optimization problem

 The loss $f$ is typically differentiable, while the regularizer $g$ can be discontinuous \cite{engl1996regularization}.
-For linear inverse problems such as deblurring, superresolution, inpainting and compressed sensing \cite{dong2011image,jagatap2019algorithmic}, the loss is quadratic, i.e., $f(\x)={\lVert \y - \A\x \rVert}^2$, where $\A \in \Re^{m \times n}$ is the measurement matrix and $\y$ is the measurement vector.
+For linear inverse problems such as deblurring, superresolution, inpainting, and compressed sensing \cite{dong2011image,jagatap2019algorithmic}, the loss is convex and quadratic, namely, $f(\x)={\lVert \y - \A\x \rVert}^2$, where $\A \in \Re^{m \times n}$ is the measurement matrix and $\y$ is the observed image.
 On the other hand, for applications such as single photon imaging, Poisson denoising, and despeckling \cite{chan2017plug,rond2016poisson,bioucas2010multiplicative}, $f$ is non-quadratic.

 For imaging applications, total-variation and other sparsity-promoting functionals \cite{rudin1992nonlinear,candes2008enhancing,dong2011sparsity} are the most commonly used regularizers.
-For such regularizers, $g$ is typically convex but non-differentiable \cite{engl1996regularization,zhang2017image}.
-If the loss $f$ is convex, \eqref{mainopt} can be solved using iterative algorithms such as Iterative Shrinkage Thresholding Algorithm (ISTA), Alternating Direction Method of Multipliers (ADMM), Douglas Rachford Splitting (DRS), etc. \cite{beck2009fast,bauschke2017convex}.
-Model-based optimization is interpretable, computationally tractable, and can be applied to a wide range of reconstruction problems.
-The flip side is that handcrafted regularizers are generally weaker than learning based models and the optimization process can be time consuming \cite{zhang2017image}.
+For such regularizers, $g$ is typically convex but nondifferentiable \cite{engl1996regularization,zhang2017image}.
+If the loss $f$ is convex, we can solve \eqref{mainopt} using iterative algorithms such as Forward-Backward Splitting (FBS), Douglas-Rachford Splitting (DRS), and Alternating Direction Method of Multipliers (ADMM) \cite{passty1979ergodic,bauschke2017convex,ryu2016primer}.
+Model-based optimization is interpretable, computationally tractable, and can be applied to various problems.
+However, handcrafted regularizers are generally less powerful than modern learning-based models, and the optimization process can be time-consuming \cite{zhang2017image}.